Outdoor Dining Trends in 2026: A Comprehensive Overview

 One of the clearest takeaways of 2025 is that cities need adaptable solutions for public spaces.
 Outdoor dining programs expanded, contracted, shifted locations, and adjusted layouts in response to weather, events, or business needs.

-Municipalities that invested in modular systems — particularly those that could be moved between sidewalks, parklets, pedestrian-only streets, and seasonal activations — saw the strongest results.
+Municipalities that invested in modular systems, particularly those that could be relocated among sidewalks, parklets, pedestrian-only streets, and seasonal activations, experienced the strongest outcomes.

 Why?
 Because flexibility: